No end in sight to long, painful wait for reunion across the Causeway

 While a Reciprocal Green Lane (RGL) and Periodic Commuting Arrangement schemes were implemented on Aug 17 to allow more people from both sides to travel for official purposes and essential business, the RGL was shelved five months later on Feb 1, due to the resurgence of Covid-19 cases worldwide.

-On May 12, Malaysia imposed its third movement control order (MCO), under which measures - such as no social activities and business events, and a maximum of three people in a vehicle - were implemented.
+On May 12, Malaysia imposed its third movement control order (MCO), under which measures - such as those banning social activities and business events, and allowing a maximum of only three people in a vehicle - were implemented.

 Restaurants, malls, grocery stores and laundromats will shut two hours earlier, with operating hours between 8am and 8pm.